Land Trust Reaches Milestone: 50,000 Acres of Marin’s Private Farmland Preserved for Agriculture

 “Reaching the halfway mark is a huge achievement for MALT, not just in terms of acres and ranches protected but also in the permanence and stability 50,000 acres provide for the entire community,” said MALT Executive Director Jamison Watts.
 “By providing land security, agricultural permanence and liquidity to landowners, MALT continues to be a catalyst and innovator in the advancement of sustainable agriculture and a model nationally.
 Now we dig in and pick up the pace so we can protect the rest before the opportunity is gone.”

 Furlong Ranch was at high risk of being sold for private estate development because of its scenic location overlooking Tomales Bay and its two legal parcels.
-Elderly owner Donna Furlong’s sons Kevin, Greg and Kirk faced selling it to pay for her long-term care.
-Hoping to hold on to the ranch their parents have owned and raised sheep on since 1956, they approached MALT instead.
+Hoping to hold on to the ranch their parents have owned and raised sheep on since 1956, owner Donna Furlong’s sons Kevin, Greg and Kirk, approached MALT.
 Under the easement, the family continues to own the ranch and MALT retires the development rights to it.

 “Furlong Ranch represents the best of MALT’s conservation work on the individual ranch level as well as on the broader landscape level,” said Jeff Stump, MALT Director of Conservation.
 “Protecting this ranch adds 609 acres to an existing 8,562-acre block of MALT-protected land at the southeast end of Tomales Bay.
 It’s also part of a critical wildlife corridor connecting Marin, Sonoma and Napa counties.
 And it’s the last piece of the Millerton Gulch Creek watershed to be protected, which now allows MALT to move forward with a major stream restoration project that will hopefully allow fish to spawn here for the first time in decades.”